Cutoff for Almost All Random Walks on Abelian Groups: TV Cutoff: Approach 2

-Regarding the concentration, the non-quantitative part is then an application of Chebyshev's inequality, once one has shown that the variance $\Var{Q_{\mm,1}(sk)}$ is uniformly bounded over \text{$s \ge \varsigma$}.
-The quantitative part requires first arguing that $\ex{Q_{1,\mm}} - Q_{1,\mm}$ is deterministically bounded (from above); we then apply a (one-sided) variant of Bernstein's inequality for a sum of iid, deterministically bounded random variables. \end{Proof}
+The quantitative concentration estimate requires first deterministically bounding $\ex{Q_{1,\mm}} - Q_{1,\mm}$ from above.
+A (one-sided) variant of Bernstein's inequality for a sum of iid, deterministically-bounded random variables is then applied.
+The non-quantitative part is just an application of Chebyshev, once the variance $\Var{Q_{\mm,1}(sk)}$ has been uniformly bounded over $s \ge \varsigma$.